Information about debugging issues with your site can be found here.

 - ‘Forbidden’ message when trying to use a Wordfence feature

-If you scan your site, get the scan results and then try to view a file’s contents or see file differences using Wordfence, you may see a “Forbidden” message.
-This is often caused by other plugins that try to protect your site by creating complex .htaccess files.
-Often these plugins accidentally block legitimate WordPress applications or site visitors, which is why we don’t like to protect sites with very complex .htaccess files.
+If you look at a particular scan result after you run a Wordfence scan on your site and try to view a file’s contents or see file differences using Wordfence then you may see a “Forbidden” message.
+This is often caused by other plugins that try to protect your site by creating complex “.htaccess” files.
+Often these plugins accidentally block legitimate WordPress applications or site visitors, which is why we do not like to protect sites with very complex “.htaccess” files.

-If you see this message, look for an .htaccess file in your WordPress root directory that was created by another plugin and contains many complex rules.
-Either modify the plugin to prevent it from blocking legitimate WordPress applications, or stick with a simple .htaccess file and use another method to protect your site.
+If you see this message, look for a “.htaccess” file in your WordPress root directory that was created by another plugin and contains many complex rules.
+Either modify the plugin to prevent it from blocking legitimate WordPress applications or use a simple “.htaccess” file and use another method to protect your site.

 - Fatal error: Cannot call overloaded function for non-object

-To fix this, you can upgrade php to version 5.5. or higher.
-You can also disable your APC cache which can be done by modifying your PHP initialization file file.
-NOTE: We recommend backing up your PHP initialization file file before modifying it.
+To fix this, you can upgrade php to version 5.5 or higher.
+You can also disable your APC cache which can be done by modifying your PHP initialization file.
+Note that we recommend backing up your PHP initialization file file before modifying it.

 Save your changes.